-Representative Avery Bourne (R-Raymond) was sworn into office on February 18, 2015 and elected on November 8, 2016 to represent the 95th District.
+Representative Avery Bourne (R-Morrisonville) was sworn into office on February 18, 2015 and elected on November 8, 2016 to represent the 95th District.
 Bourne grew up in rural Montgomery County where her family has farmed for generations.

 Since taking office, Representative Bourne has spent a considerable amount of time at the Capitol working on issues that affect Central Illinois.
 Her priorities include a pro-growth economic agenda aimed at strengthening our communities as well as providing job training to create new opportunities for our manufacturing talent.
 In addition to advocating for job growth, Bourne continues to fight for common sense property tax relief, fair funding of schools, term limits, and “no budget, no pay” legislation for elected officials in Springfield.